 - Select IT Glue to open the Edit Login pane.

 Here you can overwrite the default fields for your IT Glue login and insert the correct information to match your OneLogin credentials with your IT Glue credentials.

 When the SSO server is unavailable, how do we access our accounts?

-If the SSO server you specified is unavailable for any reason while you're trying to sign in, authentication will fail.
+If the SSO server you specified is unavailable for any reason while you're trying to log in, authentication will fail.
 Send us an email for assistance.

 How do we disable SSO for a user?

-If a member has left your team, and you’d like to disable their user account, an Administrator or Manager will need to delete their account from the Account > Users page in IT Glue.
-We don't currently support disabling user accounts through the SSO server.
+To disable a user account, an Administrator or a Manager will need to navigate to the Account > Users page in IT Glue.
+We don’t currently support disabling user accounts through the SSO server.